-8. Pluralism and Church Doctrines: The Ongoing Context
+Ongoing 8.
+Pluralism and Church Doctrines: The Expanding Context

 A statement has a meaning in a context.
 If one already knows the context, the meaning of the statement is plain.
 If one does not know the context, one discovers it by asking questions.
-The answer to a first question may suggest two further questions.
+The answer to a first question and, suggests two further questions.
 The answers to them suggest still more.
-Gradually there is woven together an interlocking set of questions and answers and, sooner or later, there is reached a point where further questions have hess and less relevance to the matter in hand.
-One could ask about this and that and the other, but the answers would not help one to understand better the meaning of the original statement.
-In brief there is a limit to useful questioning, and when that is reached the context is known.
+Gradually there is woven together

-Such is the prior context, the context within which the original statement was made and through which the original meaning of the statement is determined.
+Such is the prior context, the context within which the original original statement was made and through which the meaning of the statement is determined.
 But besides the prior context, there is also the subsequent context.
-For a statement may intend to settle one issue and to prescind from other issues.
-But settling the one does not burke the others.
-Usually it contributes to a clearer grasp of the others and a more urgent, pressure for their solution.
-According to Athanasius the council of Nicea used a non-scriptural term in a confession of faith, not to set a precedent, but to meet an emergency.
-But the emergency lasted for thirty-five years and, some twenty years after it had subsided, the first council of Constantinople felt it necessary to answer the question whether only the Son or also the Holy Spirit was consubstantial with the Father.
-Fifty years later at Ephesus, it was necessary to clarify Nickea by affirming that it was one and the same that was born of the Father and born of the Virgin Mary.
+For a mutaumin statement may intend to settle one issue and to prescind from other issues.
+But settling the one does not burg burke the others.
+Usually it contributes to a clearer grasp of the others and a more urgent pressure for their solution.
+According to Athanasius the council of Nickea used a non-scriptural term to a confession of faith, not to set a precedent, but to meet an emergency. some twentv But the emergency lasted for thirty-five years and, Stateen, years after it subsided, the first council of Constantinople felt it necessary to answer the question whther the whether only the Son or also the Holy Spirit was consubstantial with the Father.
+Fifty five years later at Ephesus, it was necessary to clarify Nicaea by affirming that it was one and the same that was born of the Father and born of the Virgin Mary.
 Twenty-one years later it was necessary to add that one and the same could be both eternal and temporal, both immortal and mortal, because he had two natures.
 Over two centuries later there was added the further clarification that the divine person that had two natures also had two operations and two wills.
-Within this matrix there arose a series of questions about Christ as man.
-Could he sin, Did he feel concupiscence, Was he in any way ignorant?
-Did he has sanctifying grace?
+Within this matrix Apponttis basia there arose a series of questions about Christ as man.
+Could he & sin?
+Did he feel conclupiscence?
+Was he ignorant?
+Did he have sanctifying grace?
 To what extent?
 Did he have immediate knowledge of God?
 Did he know everything pertaining to his mission?
-Such is the Christological context that Add not exist prior to Nicea but, bit by bit, came into existence subsequently to Nicea.
-It does not state what was intended at Nicea.
-It does state what resulted from Nicea and what became in fact the context within which Nicea was to be understood.
+Such is the Christological context that did not exist prior to Nickea but, bit by bit, came into existence subsequently to Nickea.
+It does not state what was intended at Nickea.
+It does not state what Nickea effectively manh came to mean. now is the time for all good men to comd what a was intended at Nickea.
+It does state what resulted from Nickea and what became in fact the context within which Nickea was to be understood.